oddbird/css-sandbox/src/toggles/explainer.md

 in addition to (or instead of) buttons.
-That would require further integration with scroll/snapping behavior, which hasn't been defined.
+That would require further integration with scroll/snapping behavior, which we could consider for level 2 of the spec.

 ### Triggering dynamic transitions

 In many state machines,
-a given active state is able to describe a the named 'transitions' that are available for a triggering event.
+a given active state is able to describe a the named 'events' that are available for a trigger.
-Rather than having the trigger define
-'what state to move to' explicitly, the trigger would choose one of several available transitions away from the current state, and the transition itself determines the target state.
+Rather than having the trigger use a pre-defined event, such as prev/next/set, the trigger would choose one of several custom events allowed by the current state.

 This may not be required in a first version of CSS toggles,